Remember Jesus!

 That is, God the Holy Spirit is helping us ask God the Father in God the Son our Lord Jesus’ Name, who is interceding for us, for what we need, want, and desire!
 Now that is something to REMEMBER!

-When we partake of the bread, and the wine (or grape juice) (3), remember that Jesus is our eternally PRESENT High Priest and mediator that ever lives to intercede for us (1 Timothy 2:5,6).
+When we partake of the bread and the wine (or grape juice) (3), remember that Jesus is our eternally PRESENT High Priest and mediator who ever lives to intercede for us (1 Timothy 2:5,6).
 He has not simply saved us and then abandoned us to suffer through the rotten here and now until His return.
-If He was only the CEO of the universe, we might expect that type of treatment; however, He God our Abba (i.e., Daddy) Father (Romans 8:15.
+If He was only the CEO of the universe, we might expect that type of treatment; however, He is God our Abba (i.e., Daddy) Father (Romans 8:15.
 Galatians 4:6.
 Romans 8:31-39.
 Matthew 10:29-31).

 III.
 Gold – Remember what Jesus will do for us in the future as King of Kings and Lord of Lords.

-Jesus King of Kings will return to and for us!
+Jesus, King of Kings, will return to and for us!
 The King is Coming!!!

 During this first return, He will: